-A student who repeatedly is substantially disruptive of the educational process (see definition on page 4 or substantially interferes with the teacher's authority over the classroom will be suspended from school for at least five days.
+A student who repeatedly is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom will be suspended from school for at least five days.
 For purposes of this Code, "repeatedly is substantially disruptive" means engaging in conduct that results in the student being removed from the classroom by teacher(s) pursuant to Education Law § 3214(3-a) and this Code on four or more occasions during a semester.